 Painting kitchen cabinets is one of the most functional updates one can do within a home.
 Painting kitchen cabinets will add the ease next time it's time to wipe them down with a damp rag or sponge.
 Using a high quality Latex enamel is recommended.

 But before we start painting, and cleaning the kitchen cabinets we must remove contents if painting interior kitchen cabinets and cupboards.

 You will feel like your moving depending upon how much you need to unload.
-This is mostly done by the homeowner, even if you are having second thoughts of doing this yourself, in that most painting contractors leave the unloading and packing to the homeowner.
+This is mostly done by the homeowner, even if you are having second thoughts of doing this yourself, in that most painting contractors leave unloading and packing to homeowner.
 I know we are in this category of not unloading cabinets, but have made special arrangements for those who cannot or not able.

 A very time consuming paint job painting kitchen cabinets, unloading cabinets and cupboards is recommended even if your not painting the interior portions, especially if this is a spray application.
 Needing enough room to work inside masking off, you still do not want your Tupperware™ and spices having any paint aromas after painting kitchen cabinets.

 Another good reason to use Benjamin Moore™ paint Aura®, a high build, high quality interior Acrylic Latex enamel that has been endorsed by Green Guard, CHPS, and LEED, painting kitchen cabinets, allowing homes with small children, seniors, and those with breathing concerns having their kitchen cabinets painting with very little to no disruption in air quality.

 Choosing the correct paint company to buy your paint from can now mean all the difference in the world now, when it comes to painting kitchen cabinets.